 Through face-to-face nonprofit training — especially multi-part sessions — participants can test what they learn through real-time engagement.
 From group role-playing to developing plans and deliverables for experts and peers to assess and discuss, face-to-face learning allows leaders to apply principles and strategies to real situations in real-time, gaining constructive feedback, guidance and ideas for enhancement.

-Join an Upcoming Nonprofit Training Opportunity at NLC
+Attend an Upcoming Nonprofit Training Event

 Sources: 1) Nonprofit Standards, A Benchmarking Study: BDO (2018), 2) ProInspire Managing for Success Study (2014), 3) Sanders, Tammy S., “A Value-Driven Exploration of Online & In-Person Learning for Professionals (2016).
 FIU Electronic Theses and Dissertations.
 3053